swcarpentry/shell-novice/_episodes/07-find.md

 >
 > We have focused exclusively on finding patterns in text files.
 What if
 > your data is stored as images, in databases, or in some other format?
+>
 > A handful of tools extend `grep` to handle a few non text formats.
-But an
+But a
-> approach which works for any format is to convert the data to text, or to
+> more generalizable approach is to convert the data to text, or
-> extract the text-like bits from the data.
-This is probably the most common approach,
-> since it only requires people to build one tool per data format (to
-> extract information).
-On the one hand, it makes simple things easy to
+> extract the text-like elements from the data.
+On the one hand, it makes simple
-> do.
-On the negative side, complex things are usually impossible.
+> things easy to do.
+On the other hand, complex things are usually impossible.
 For
 > example, it's easy enough to write a program that will extract X and Y
 > dimensions from image files for `grep` to play with, but how would you
 > write something to find values in a spreadsheet whose cells contained
 > formulas?
 >
-> The third choice is to recognize that the shell and text processing have
+> A last option is to recognize that the shell and text processing have
 > their limits, and to use another programming language.
 > When the time comes to do this, don't be too hard on the shell: many
 > modern programming languages have borrowed a lot of